 Working from home is only effective if you show discipline.
 Asia: "Be proactive and do not wait until the work is assigned to you.
 Do you have a weekly call set-up with your manager?
 Be prepared for this online meeting and keep your objectives and planning for the week on hand.
 Discuss regularly with your manager what you are working on and show at the end of the day what you have done.

 At the same time, make sure you are prepared to come to the office if necessary.
 Once we’re allowed to go to the office for several days again, be flexible in deciding when you work from home and which days you go to the office."

 Tip 2: Build online relationships

 As we will continue to work partly from behind our kitchen table, it is important to keep in touch with colleagues.
-"Try to use the phone or an online video tool like Teams or Zoom instead of email to discuss day-to-day business," says Maud.
+"Try to use the phone or an online video tool like Teams or Zoom instead of email to discuss day-to-day business," says Asia.
 "And don't forget to have a chat occasionally.
 In meetings on Teams or Zoom, we tend to get straight to the point.
 But it's important to discuss less serious matters sometimes as well."

 Do you sometimes experience that online conversations aren’t going as smoothly as you want them to be, because of a language barrier?
 Do not hesitate to ask your manager about language courses to improve these skills.
 There are numerous (free) online courses available that facilitate efficient homeworking.